Tuhinga: Information for authors

-Tuhinga: Records of the Museum of New Zealand Te Papa Tongarewa is Te Papa’s peer-reviewed academic journal, which publishes original scientific and cultural research by Te Papa staff or on Te Papa’s collections.
-Papers are published across a range of different disciplines, to reflect the breadth and range of Te Papa’s scholarship and collections.
+Tuhinga: Records of the Museum of New Zealand Te Papa Tongarewa is Te Papa’s peer-reviewed academic journal.
+It publishes original scientific and cultural research by Te Papa staff or on Te Papa’s collections.
+Papers are published across a range of different disciplines to reflect the breadth and range of Te Papa’s scholarship and collections.

 Tuhinga is published annually and is available for free download via the Te Papa website.
 The journal is open access and working towards a Creative Commons licence.

-Submissions for Tuhinga 27 are now closed and it will be published in June 2016.
+Submissions for Tuhinga 27 are now closed.
+It will be published in June 2016.